parasol-aser/JMCR/README.md

 # Maximal-Causality-Reduction (MCR) Java version

-MCR is a stateless model checker wrapped around an efficient reduction algorithm.
-It works on the trace of a program and constructs ordering constraints over the trace to generate other possible schedules.
-It takes the values of the writes and reads to prune redundant executions.
+MCR is a stateless model checker powered by an efficient reduction algorithm.
+It systematically explores the state-space of the program by collecting runtime traces of the program executions and constructing ordering constraints over the traces to generate other possible schedules.
+It captures the values of the writes and reads to prune redundant explorations.
 By enforcing at least one read to return a different value, it generates a new schedule which drives the program to reach a new state.

 # Design of MCR